jae0/bio.snowcrab/inst/markdown/snowcrab_presentation_assessment.md

 - N-ENS: densities (~potential egg production) has been low since 2021 and near historical lows; with high densities in inshore and Glace Bay hole
 - S-ENS: densities (~potential egg production) declined marginally, especially offshore
-- CFA 4X: densities (~potential egg production) has continued to decline since 2021 and is near historial lows;highest densities close to Sambro and Lunenburg
+- CFA 4X: densities (~potential egg production) has continued to decline since 2021 and is near historial lows; highest densities close to Sambro and Lunenburg
-- Reference: -@fig-totno-female-mat-timeseries, -@fig-totno-female-mat-map

 ```{r}